 MY TAKE ON BRYANT

-Kobe had as much skill, balance, and competitive heat as anyone who has played the game.
+Kobe had as much skill, balance, and competitive heat as anyone who has played.
 His desire to be a student, ability to make difficult shots, and fundamentals were as good as it gets.
 He had Hakeem Olajuwon trained footwork and his handles have gone under the radar.
-Above all else, “the black mamba” was a spectacular performer.
+“The Black Mamba” was a spectacular performer.
 He excelled in pressure.
 Scoring 50 in a game is a dream for most guys.
 Kobe once dropped 55 in a half.
 The Lakers star poured in 50 plus points ten times….in one season.

 MY TAKE ON DUNCAN

 He is likely one of the five best defensive players of my lifetime.
 The guy was still protecting the rim well as an older player.
-“The big fundamental” was a winner his entire career.
+“The Big Fundamental” was a winner his entire career.
 His teams won 50 or more games in 17 straight seasons.
-He was the face of consistent, humble dominance.
+Tim was the face of consistent, humble dominance.

 SO WHO WAS BETTER?